Best time to visit: Shimoga (All Season), Jog (Aug – Nov)

 13:30 reached Sagar, stopped at a decent north Karnataka hotel, enquired what’s best here, he mentioned fish is best, we decided to go for pomfret fish fry with briyani rice, as he mentioned yes it was the best of that town, the fish had the fresh taste, yummy , but we didn’t stop went for another round of the fish fry.
 I thought it would cost us 1000 bucks but to my surprise it cost us just half the amount.
 Apart from Bangalore all the cities have a reasonable price on the cuisine

 14:45 So yes then the return journey started, yet another 414 km to be covered.
 Changing the rides for every 100 km and stopping by at every coffee shops, having snacks, sharing the memories of Shimoga and Jog 400 km never seemed hectic one.
 23:59 we were at our home, a big thanks to the almighty for bringing us safe.
 It wasn’t simply that we called this as a milestone ride, 950 km in two days, a fully satisfying ride.
-And this will be my first and the last long ride without by Apache, never ever will this happen again, missed him a lot at each and every moment.
+Last but not the least – Apache, missed him a lot on every moment.

 - Sakrebyle Elephant Camp (Shimoga): Open from 8:30 to 11:00 (all days)